Locked Polyomino Tilings

-It is obvious to anyone who has spent a few hours thinking about this problem that the conjecture is true.
-Every step, you are allowed to repartition two-thirds of the entire grid graph any way you wish -- surely it is possible to eventually get from one partition to any other?
-To get a sense of the massive gap between what is known and what the conjecture requires, note that it was only recently shown that $\mathcal{M}(G, k)$ is connected whenever $G$ is \emph{if we drop the requirement that parts have equal numbers of vertices} \cite{AnySizeDistrictsNew}.
-More relevant is the groundbreaking triangular lattice metagraph connectivity result for $k = 3$ by Sarah Cannon \cite{TriangularLattice}.
-Compared to Conjecture \ref{cnjGridKEquals3}, this result is weaker in the following three ways. \begin{itemize} \item The graph $G$ is a triangular lattice rather than a square lattice.
-This makes things much easier since the neighbors of any vertex are connected by a path/cycle, a fact that is leveraged by the proof in a crucial way. \item The districts may vary in size $\pm 1$ from the target size.
+If we completely drop the constraint that parts have equal numbers of vertices, it is known that the metagraph of partitions into $k$ districts is connected whenever $G$ is 2-connected, and moreover, it is possible to transition from one partition to another by only reassigning a single vertex at each step \cite{AnySizeDistricts}.
+When $G$ has a Hamiltonian cycle, Akitaya, Korman, Korten, Souvaine, and T\'oth \cite{AnySizeDistrictsNew} show that districts need be no bigger than double their target size (but may still need to be as small as a single vertex).
+More relevant is the groundbreaking triangular lattice metagraph connectivity result for $k = 3$ by Cannon \cite{TriangularLattice}, which keeps very strict balance constraints.
+Compared to Conjecture \ref{cnjGridKEquals3}, this result is weaker in the following three ways. \begin{itemize} \item The graph $G$ is a subset of the triangular lattice rather than a square lattice.
+This graph structure is easier to work with since the neighbors of any vertex are connected by a path/cycle, a fact that is leveraged by the proof in a crucial way. \item The districts may vary in size $\pm 1$ from the target size.
 This makes it easier to transition from one partition to another, as only one vertex need be reassigned in a given step. \item Districts must always be simply-connected. \end{itemize}

-In this paper, we approach the metagraph connectivity question from the opposite end of the parameter space: instead of taking $k$ to be small, we assume the district size $t := \frac{mn}{k}$ to be small.
-In other words, we study the space of $t$-omino tilings of $m \times n$ grids.
+In this paper, we approach the metagraph connectivity question from the opposite end of the parameter space: instead of taking $k$ to be small, we assume the district size $t$ to be small.
+On grid graphs, it is natural to think of this problem in the language of \emph{polyomino tilings}.
+Specifically, we study the space of $t$-omino tilings of $m \times n$ grids under operations that replace two tiles at a time.
 Here we find new obstacles, exemplified by the 3-omino tiling in Figure \ref{fig3Omino6}.